-- OIG's Compliance Program Guidance for Hospitals was used to develop and implement the Corporate Compliance Plan. - Beaumont Corporate Compliance Plan is used to guide the Laboratory's Compliance Plan process. - OIG's Compliance Program Guidance for Clinical Laboratories was used to develop and implement the Laboratory Compliance Plan. - The Laboratory Compliance Committee worked for more than a year to complete the plan, which was introduced in year 2003. - Today, the Laboratory Compliance Committee remains active in reviewing and revising the Laboratory Compliance Plan in response to changes in laws, regulations, accreditation standards, and the OIG work plan as well as risk area audit outcomes.
+- OIG's Compliance Program Guidance for Hospitals was used to develop and implement the Compliance Plan. - Beaumont Compliance Plan is used to guide the Laboratory's Compliance Plan process. - OIG's Compliance Program Guidance for Clinical Laboratories was used to develop and implement the Laboratory Compliance Plan. - The Laboratory Compliance Committee first introduced the laboratory compliance plan in the year 2003. - Today, the Laboratory Compliance Committee remains active in reviewing and revising the Laboratory Compliance Plan in response to changes in laws, regulations, accreditation standards, and the OIG work plan as well as risk area audit outcomes.